lmuntaner/interview-practice/react.md

 An uncontrolled component is where your form data is handled by the DOM, instead of inside your React component.

-You use refs to accomplish this.

 **Which is the suggested React Way?
+Controlled or Uncontrolled components?
 Why?**

 It's typically recommended that you favor controlled components over uncontrolled components.
 The main reasons for this are that controlled components support instant field validation, allow you to conditionally disable/enable buttons, enforce input formats, and are more "the React way".

-**In which lifecycle event do you make AJAX requests and why?**

-AJAX requests should go in the componentDidMount lifecycle event.

 **What does shouldComponentUpdate do and why is it important?**